-Responsible Officials shall take reasonable steps to assure protection of persons from loss of life, injury, or property damage resulting from earthquakes in their respective jurisdictions.
-This responsibility may not be delegated, except for responsibilities specifically delegable in this Policy.
+Responsible Officials must take reasonable steps to assure protection of persons from loss of life, injury, or property damage resulting from earthquakes in their respective jurisdictions.
+This responsibility may not be delegated.
 However, each Responsible Official may assign specific duties and authority to individuals within their respective jurisdiction to assist in the discharge of this responsibility.